jonathan-norris/jonathan-norris.github.io/about.md

 [cambodiabomb-draft]: {{site.baseurl}}/files/cambodia_lrbombing.pdf

+**Asymmetric Effects of Recreational Marijuana Laws on Mental Health and Labor Markets** (with <a href="https://sites.google.com/view/danielborbely/home" style="color: black;">Daniel Borbely</a>, <a href="https://ottolenhart.com/about-2/" style="color: black;">Otto Lenhart</a>, <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>, and <a href="https://zhan-shi.github.io/" style="color: black;">Zhan Shi</a>). <br/>
+<small>[ <a href="#/" onclick="visib('rmlmh')">Abstract</a> | [Draft][rmlmh-draft] ] </small>

+<div id="rmlmh" style="display: none; text-align: justify; line-height: 1.2" ><small>
+Recreational marijuana legalization broadens adult access, but users at different ages likely face very different consequences.
+We estimate the effects of recreational marijuana laws (RMLs) on mental health, behavior, and labor market outcomes using a difference-in-differences imputation strategy on state-year-age-group panel data from 2003–2024 across US states.
+RMLs raise past-year marijuana use roughly twice as much among 18–25 year olds as among adults 26 and older (6.4 versus 3.3 percentage points).
+This differential exposure by age helps explain the pattern in our results: the average effect on mental health is null, but this masks a sharp asymmetry.
+Young adults under 25 report more poor mental health days, exercise less, and become more likely to experience long-term unemployment, amounting to roughly 107,000 additional young adults in unemployment spells over one year across RML states.
+Adults over 50 report less joint pain, exercise more, and show suggestive income gains.
+The coherence across five outcomes points to two age-specific channels: cannabis exposure during neurological development for young adults, and pain management for older adults.
+The findings imply that a uniform adult access model for marijuana legalization produces costs concentrated among younger adults and benefits among older adults.
+</small><br><br/></div>

+[rmlmh-draft]: {{site.baseurl}}/files/rml_paper_draft.pdf

 **Beliefs on Children’s Human Capital Accumulation and Mothers at Work** (with <a href="https://cesarine-boinet.github.io/" style="color: black;">C\'esarine Boinet</a>, <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>, <a href="https://sites.google.com/view/paultelemo/home" style="color: black;">Paul Telemo</a>, and <a href="https://zhan-shi.github.io/" style="color: black;">Zhan Shi</a>) <br/>
 <small>[ <a href="#/" onclick="visib('beliefsmomswork')">Abstract</a> | [Draft][beliefsmomswork-draft] ] </small>